 Is a free sample of Dr Pepper included with my admission ticket?

 This is the number one question we get from visitors!
 The answer is unfortunately no, we do not offer free samples of Dr Pepper with the purchase of an admissions ticket.
-Because we are an independent nonprofit, and are not owned or operated by Dr Pepper Snapple Group, we are not able to offer free samples at this time.
+Because we are an independent nonprofit, and are not owned or operated by Keurig Dr Pepper, we are not able to offer free samples at this time.
 This is something we are working diligently to change, and are hoping to announce a new sampling policy very soon.

 Will I get to see Dr Pepper being bottled during my visit to the Museum?

 Bottling operations at the Artesian Manufacturing and Bottling Company Building ended in the 1960s.
 Today the closest bottling plant is located just south of Waco in Temple, Texas.
 We have several examples of the bottling equipment that would have been used in the original building on display on the first floor, including the original artesian well that supplied the water for the earliest Dr Peppers bottled in the building.
 These machines are part of our permanent collection, therefore we only display and interpret them and never use them for bottling.

 The Holt Beverage Company Bottling Line is a mock bottling line located in the newly renovated East Wing Building.
 It was previously on display as a Coke bottling line at the World of Coke in Las Vegas, Nevada, but was given a makeover and today simulates the process of bottling 7UP between 1975 and 1985.